 For me this was always a powerful reminder that Christ’s identity transcends the physical features of the body of Jesus of Nazareth while yet being integrally a part of his life in all of its various stages from birth to death to resurrection to ascension to future coming.

 St Stephen opened in 1991 and featured a number of different temporary art installations in its early years.
 Several were experimental and perhaps this piece is best also seen as experimental.
-It certainly did not meet any strict definitions of what a crucifix should be and that, I expect, is one reason it was removed.
+It certainly did not meet any strict definitions of what a crucifix at an altar should be.
+I expect, is one reason it was removed.
 But I wish it was still there.